mathinmse/mathinmse.github.io/README.md

 ## Attendance Policy

 Students are expected to be in-class for all lectures.
-If you require an official excused absence you must go to the "Student Experience" office on the 4th floor of Academy Hall, x8022, se@rpi.edu (RPI).
-Contact the instructor if you are at Canterbury and there is an concern with attendance.
+If you require an official excused absence you must go to the "Student Experience" office on the 4th floor of Academy Hall, x8022, se@rpi.edu.

 ## Student Learning Outcomes